TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Includes/Index.rst

          of extension "myext", subdirectory :file:`directory/file.txt`.

 DIR      This includes all files from a directory relative to :code:`PATH_site`,
          including subdirectories.
-If the optional property :code:`extensions=".."` is provided, only files with these file extensions are included;
+If the optional property :file:`extensions="..."` is provided, only files with these file extensions are included;
          multiple extensions are separated by comma.
 This allows e.g. to include both setup and constants from the same directory tree, using different